atvanguard/moonwalker/README.md

 # Moonwalker

 Moonwalker is a utility for sending transactions to the ethereum network in a robust manner.
-It currently **just** supports deploying truffle artifacts.

 Following are some of the features:
 - Waits for pending transactions indefintely, if the requirement is to send transactions in a sequential manner.